Tips For Helping Families With Special Needs

 A minor beneficiary without special needs can obtain more resources as he or she reaches adulthood and can work to meet essential needs, but a child or adult with special needs may never have that ability.

-Parents, Grandparents and other loved ones of a special needs beneficiary face unique planning challenges when it comes to that special needs beneficiary.
+Planning Tip: Parents, Grandparents and other loved ones of a special needs beneficiary face unique planning challenges when it comes to that special needs beneficiary.
 This is one area where you simply cannot afford to wait to plan.

 COSTLY MISTAKE NUMBER THREE: Failure to coordinate a planning team effort